What we do

 The development of the remaining lands in and around Canmore, and they way we behave in this environmentally significant valley, is constantly shaping our town and the lives of those who call it home.
-It's also a great reason for residents to connect with each other and get involved by providing feedback and direction on how we want Canmore to look both today and in the future.
+It's also a great reason for residents to connect with each other and determine the direction we want Canmore to look both today and in the future.

-Canmore Commons adds value by providing readers with trusted resources, news and updates, and simple summaries that will inspire you to have a say on complicated and controversial development and environmental matters.
+Canmore Commons provides readers with trusted resources, news and updates, and simple summaries that inspire them to be able to have an informed opinion on complicated and controversial development and environmental matters.
 While attempting to keep it simple, we also hope that the information shared through this platform will give readers a greater appreciation for the unique complexity of the issues that are faced by our community, our wildlife, developers, conservationists, our town planners and our elected representatives.

 Who we are